agilisa-technologies/dynapay-intent-connector-sample/README.md

 Sample to interconnect PAX applications to Dynapay

-This sample application demostrate how to connect to Dynapay Pax application via Intent sending the same Transaction request used for remote control integration (POS)
+This sample application demostrate how to connect to Dynapay Pax application via Intent sending the same Transaction request used for remote control integration (POS).

 This allows Dynapay to take care of the interaction process with BroadPOS and integration with reporting environments and other customer channels (ecommerce, payment link, REST API, Virtual Terminal, Recurrences)

 ## How to use